List of goalscoring NHL goaltenders: Technique

-Under modern rules, the only realistic chance for the goaltender to score exists when the opposing goaltender is pulled for an extra attacker, leaving the six-foot-wide net at the other end of the rink empty.
-It is assumed that the opposing goaltender if in the net, would not commit a blunder.
-Furthermore, the goaltender is not allowed to cross the centre red line to participate in a play, where the position of the puck is prescribed as the "determining factor" by Rule 27 of the Official NHL Rule Book.
-The result is that the goaltender cannot participate in play in the opponent's zone, and must take a shot from his side of the rink.
-Coaches generally discourage any player from shooting at an empty net from their side of the red line because if the shot goes wide, it results in an icing infraction (unless the team is short-handed, in which case they are allowed to ice the puck).
-This brings the face-off back to the defensive zone and prohibits the offending team from making any substitutions.
-In practice, a shot from the goaltender is taken from the side of his net, because further travel risks turning the puck over.
+Under modern rules, the only realistic chance for the goaltender to score exists when the opposing goaltender is pulled for an extra attacker, leaving the 6 ft net at the other end of the rink empty.
+It is presumed that the opposing goaltender, if in the net, would not commit a blunder and allow such a long shot to be successful.
+Furthermore, a goaltender is not allowed to cross the centre red line to participate in a play, where the position of the puck is prescribed as the "determining factor" by Rule 27 of the Official NHL Rule Book.

+The result of the above is that a goaltender cannot participate in play in the opponent's zone, and must take a shot from his side of the rink.
+Coaches generally discourage any player from shooting at an empty net from their side of the red line because if the shot goes wide, it results in an icing infraction (unless the team is short-handed).
+An icing infraction brings the face-off back to the defensive zone and prohibits the offending team from making any substitutions.
+In practice, a shot attempted by a goaltender is taken from the side of his own net, because further travel (towards the opponent's net) would come with a risk of losing control of the puck.
 Due to the distance between the two nets, the puck has to be shot with a trajectory and speed that prevents the opposing team from stopping it while it travels.
-All NHL goaltenders who have scored a goal by shooting the puck have done so with an empty net; the goals credited to goaltenders who did not shoot the puck were all the result of their own goals by the opposing team who had their crease vacated.
+All NHL goaltenders who have scored a goal by shooting the puck have done so into an empty net, while the goals credited to goaltenders who did not shoot the puck were all the result of own goals by the opposing team who had their crease vacated.